Entropy Geometry and Condensation in Wealth Allocation: Instability-Driven Concentration as a Distinct Route

-From the marginal perspective developed in Sec.~V, this regime corresponds to a breakdown of the reservoir expansion.
-Typical wealth fluctuations are no longer small compared to the total wealth, invalidating the expansion of $S_{\rm res}(W-w)$ about $W$.
-Consequently, no well-defined canonical description exists, and the intensive parameter $\lambda$ loses its meaning as a control variable.
+In this regime, wealth concentration occurs because the measure is biased toward the boundary of the wealth simplex.
+Typical fluctuations are no longer small compared with the total wealth, the reservoir expansion loses its regular-sector interpretation, and no finite intensive parameter controls a normalizable marginal distribution.